The Parker Rhinoplasty

 • Have you had previous nose surgery?

-Dr. Parker devises a surgical plan tailored for your specific needs based on the information he gathers during the consultation.
+Do you have a crooked nose, a button nose, or a wide nose bridge?
+The rhinoplasty surgical plan Dr. Parker devises is tailored to your needs based on the information he gathers during the consultation.

 Vectra® 3D Imaging System

-During your consultation, we perform a computerized imaged of your nose using Vectra’s 3D imaging system.
-This is a great way to understand what rhinoplasty can accomplish.
+During your consultation, we generate a computerized image of your nose using Vectra’s 3D imaging system, allowing you to understand what rhinoplasty can accomplish.
 It will give you a very good idea as to how your nose should look after Dr. Parker performs your rhinoplasty.
-During your rhinoplasty procedure, Dr. Parker will have your Vectra computerized images displayed on a larger monitor in the operating room and use them as an artist does their sketches.
+During your actual rhinoplasty procedure, Dr. Parker will have your Vectra computerized images displayed on a larger monitor in the operating room and use them as an artist does their sketches or a builder uses blueprints.
 Dr. Parker has found a high rate of correlation between the Vectra computerized images and patients’ actual rhinoplasty results.

 Pre-Op Education Session

 One to two weeks before your scheduled rhinoplasty, you will undergo a one-hour, in-office, face-to-face education session with one of Dr. Parker’s Nurse Educators.
 During this session, the nurse educator thoroughly reviews a detailed information packet to further educate you about your rhinoplasty.
-This includes a discussion of what to do to prepare for surgery, what occurs the day of surgery, and what to expect after surgery during your recovery.
+This includes a discussion of what to do to prepare for surgery, what occurs on the day of surgery, and what to expect after surgery during your recovery.
 It’s a detailed session that really educates our patients about the entire surgical process at the Parker Center.
-Patients tell us they love it because they feel so well prepared for their surgery.
+Patients tell us they love it because they don’t need to guess about what to know before rhinoplasty and feel so well-prepared for their surgery.
+Learn more about what to expect during your pre-op education session.

 Rhinoplasty Techniques

-Dr. Parker customizes his rhinoplasty techniques based on the unique anatomical structure of your nose, your concerns, and your desired results.
 The most common techniques are open structural rhinoplasty, closed rhinoplasty, and tip plasty.
+Dr. Parker customizes each procedure based on the unique anatomical structure of your nose, your concerns, and your desired results.

 Open Structural Rhinoplasty